BOOKS FOR YOU TO READ AND DOWNLOAD FREE!

 - You must not paginate your article submitted in the Word format. www.languageinindia.com will paginate it.

-- Please include your educational qualification such as M.Phil., immediately after your name in the first page of the article.
+- Please include your educational qualifications such as M.Phil., immediately after your name in the first page of the article.

-- Give complete details of your address, with postal number, if any.
-In India, it is called pin code.
+- Give complete details of your address, with postal number (pin or zip code).

-- Please tell all your friends, colleagues, supervisors, and relatives that your article is published in Language in India www.languageinindia.com so that they will log in and see it for themselves.
+- Please tell all your friends, colleagues, supervisors, and relatives that your article is published in Language in India www.languageinindia.com so that they will log in and see it.
 You do not become known easily unless your work is publicized first in your circles of friends and relatives!

 - Encourage your co-workers also to write articles for Language in India www.languageinindia.com.

 - If you can support this publication by donations, you are most welcome to do so, and we will receive the gifts with gratitude and appreciation.
 Remember, it does cost a lot of money and time, even to perform good works!
-I am doing it all these years with very little support!
+Thirumalai has been publishing the journal all these years with very little support!
 However, donations will not influence the decision to accept or not accept any submission for publication in www.languageinindia.com.

 - Remember that Language in India www.languageinindia.com is interested in publishing articles that bring out the application of concepts and principles to Indian languages including English language teaching and writing in India and other South Asian nations.
 We also welcome papers on other languages from other nations as well, following the age-old Indian tradition of welcoming knowledge from everywhere and to serve all.
 If you've used any one particular concept, idea, or theory, etc., please write about your experience in using these concepts, ideas, or theories, etc., and bring out how you, your co-workers, and your students have either benefited or not.
 Also include how you modified and/or used these concepts in your classrooms, etc. If what I say is difficult to follow, please see some of the recent articles in Language in India www.languageinindia.com that apply concepts to Indian and South Asian contexts, etc. We are not interested in publishing a mere compendium of ideas from various sources.
 We are interested in publishing articles on all aspects of language structure and use.